atom-minimap/minimap/Readme.md

 ### Settings

 * `Auto Toggle`: If checked the minimap is toggled on at startup. (default=false)
+* `Display Code Highlights`: If checked the code will be highlighted using the grammar tokens.
 * `Display Minimap On Left`: If checked the minimap appears on the left side of editors, otherwise it appears on the ride side. (default=false)
+* `Line Overdraw`: The amount of lines that are rendered past the bounds of the editor view.
+Smaller values may result in more updates but with less lines rendered each time while larger values will reduce the latency between a scroll and the display of the previously hidden lines at the cost of a bigger update time.
 * `Minimap Scroll Indicator`: Toggles the display of a side line showing which part of the buffer is currently displayed by the minimap.
 The side line appear only if the
-* `Line Overdraw`: The amount of lines that are rendered past the bounds of the editor view.
-Smaller values may result in more updates but with less lines rendered each time while larger values will reduce the latency between a scroll and the display of the previously hidden lines at the cost of a bigger update time.
+* `Plugins *`: When plugins are installed, a setting is created for each to enable/disable them directly from the minimap settings view.
+* `Scale`: The scale of the minimap.
 * `Use Hardware Acceleration`: If checked the minimap scroll is done using a `translate3d` transform, otherwise the `translate` transform is used.
-* `Scale`: The scale of the minimap.
-* `Plugins *`: When plugins are installed, a setting is created for each to enable/disable them directly from the minimap settings view.

 ### Key Bindings